-- OCTOBER 1 Apply for graduation according to the deadlines posted by the registrar. - JANUARY 1 Full draft of the Major Project must be submitted to the Project Supervisor. - FEBRUARY 1 Project Supervisor must provide feedback to the student. - MARCH 1 Penultimate draft submitted to Project Supervisor. - MARCH 15 Project Supervisor must provide final approval of the Major Project and authorization for presentation at Symposium Day as scheduled. - EARLY APRIL Presentation at DMin Symposium - APRIL 30 Deadline for submission of final copy and abstract to ProQuest. - MAY 2 Deadline for Major Project Supervisor to register acceptance of submitted Project in ProQuest. - MAY COMMENCEMENT DAY (usually first Saturday)
+- OCTOBER 1 Apply for graduation according to the deadlines posted by the registrar. - JANUARY 1 Full draft of the Major Project must be submitted to the Project Supervisor. - FEBRUARY 1 Project Supervisor must provide feedback to the student. - MARCH 1 Penultimate draft submitted to Project Supervisor. - MARCH 15 Project Supervisor must provide final approval of the Major Project and authorization for presentation at Symposium Day as scheduled.
+EARLY APRILPresentation at DMin Symposium - ADDIL 20 Deadline for submission of final conv. and shattrast to Draft - APRIL 30 Deadline for submission of final copy and abstract to ProQuest. - MAY 2 Deadline for Major Project Supervisor to register acceptance of submitted Project in ProQuest. - MAY COMMENCEMENT DAY (usually first Saturday)